-- Community viral load (if funding is available) - Viral load in approximately 75 HIV-infected individuals per cluster at 36 months in the Population Cross-Sectional Survey - ART adherence and viral suppression - HIV viral load at 36 months in HIV-infected members of the Population Cross-Sectional Survey who initiated HIV care and ART after commencement of the PopART intervention in the community (if funding available) - Self-reported adherence to ART in HIV infected members of the Population Cross-Sectional Survey who initiated HIV care and ART after commencement of the PopART intervention in the community, measured at 36 months - ART drug resistance (if funding is available) - ART resistance at 36 months in HIV-infected members of the Population Cross-Sectional Survey who initiated HIV care and ART after commencement of the PopART intervention in the community, among individuals who are not virally suppressed at 36 months - HIV disease progression - CD4 counts, WHO staging events, and retention in care among members of the Population Cross-Sectional Survey initiating ART after commencement of the PopART intervention in the community, measured using routine health center data (consent to use linked routine clinical data required) - ART toxicity - ART safety and clinical events among members of the Population Cross-Sectional Survey initiating ART after commencement of the PopART intervention in the community, measured using routine health center and laboratory data (consent to use linked clinical data required) - Sexual risk behavior - Self-reported sexual risk behavior at 36 months in the Population Cross-Sectional Survey - HIV-related stigma
+- Community viral load (if funding is available) - Viral load in approximately 75 HIV-infected individuals per cluster at 36 months in the Population Cross-Sectional Survey - ART adherence and viral suppression - HIV viral load at 36 months in HIV-infected members of the Population Cross-Sectional Survey who initiated HIV care and ART after commencement of the PopART intervention in the community (if funding available) - Self-reported adherence to ART in HIV infected members of the Population Cross-Sectional Survey who initiated HIV care and ART after commencement of the PopART intervention in the community, measured at 36 months - ARV drug resistance (if funding is available) - ARV drug resistance at 36 months in HIV-infected members of the Population Cross-Sectional Survey who initiated HIV care and ART after commencement of the PopART intervention in the community, among individuals who are not virally suppressed at 36 months - HIV disease progression - CD4 cell counts, WHO staging events, and retention in care among members of the Population Cross-Sectional Survey initiating ART after commencement of the PopART intervention in the community, measured using routine health center data (consent to use linked routine clinical data required) - ART toxicity - ART safety and clinical events among members of the Population Cross-Sectional Survey initiating ART after commencement of the PopART intervention in the community, measured using routine health center and laboratory data (consent to use linked clinical data required)

-- Answers to questionnaire evaluating stigma at 36 months in the Population Cross-Sectional Survey - Uptake of PMTCT - Self-reported use of services for PMTCT among HIV-infected women in the Population Cross-Sectional Survey who had been pregnant in the prior 36 months - Uptake of male circumcision - Self-reported circumcision uptake in the prior 36 months of men in the Population Cross-Sectional Survey - ART screening and uptake - The proportion of members of the Population Cross-Sectional Survey identified as HIV-infected who have been screened for ART eligibility, and who subsequently initiated ART - HIV testing and retesting - Self-report of prior HIV testing at 36 months in the Population Cross-Sectional Survey - Time between HIV diagnosis and initiation of care - The proportion of members of the Population Cross-Sectional Survey initiating HIV care within 3 months of a positive HIV diagnosis - Other testing may be performed using stored samples, as noted in the Schedule of Events
+- Sexual risk behavior - Self-reported sexual risk behavior at 36 months in the Population Cross-Sectional Survey - HIV-related stigma - Answers to questionnaire evaluating stigma at 36 months in the Population Cross-Sectional Survey - Uptake of PMTCT - Self-reported use of services for PMTCT among HIV-infected women in the Population Cross-Sectional Survey who had been pregnant in the prior 36 months - Uptake of male circumcision - Self-reported circumcision uptake in the prior 36 months of men in the Population Cross-Sectional Survey - ART screening and uptake - The proportion of members of the Population Cross-Sectional Survey identified as HIV-infected who have been screened for ART eligibility, and who subsequently initiated ART - HIV testing and retesting - Self-report of prior HIV testing at 36 months in the Population Cross-Sectional Survey - Time between HIV diagnosis and initiation of care - The proportion of members of the Population Cross-Sectional Survey initiating HIV care within 3 months of a positive HIV diagnosis - Other testing may be performed using stored samples, as noted in the Section 9.

-SCHEDULE OF STUDY VISITS AND PROCEDURES: POPULATION CROSS-SECTIONAL SURVEY-ALL ARMS
+SCHEDULE OF STUDY VISITS AND PROCEDURES: PROPOSED POPULATION CROSS-SECTIONAL SURVEY-ALL ARMS

 PROCEDURES Single Visit at 36 Month Time Point

 ADMINISTRATIVE, BEHAVIORAL, AND REGULATORY

 PROCEDURES

 Obtain informed consent for enrollment.

-Solicit consent for storage of specimens for future testing and for access to data X

-collected at health centers
+Solicit consent for storage of specimens for future testing and for access to data collected at health centers X

 Obtain locator information.
 X

-Administer survey to include socio-demographic, health, social, behavioral, and X
+Administer survey to include socio-demographic, health, social, behavioral, and economic factors X

-economic factors Λ

 CLINICAL/COUNSELING PROCEDURES

 Perform HIV rapid testing 1 X

 Collect blood for laboratory testing and sample storage X

-Provide HIV pre- and post-test counseling and HIV rapid test results, for those X

-willing to receive results. Λ
+Provide HIV pre- and post-test counseling and HIV rapid test results, for those willing to receive results.
+X

 LABORATORY PROCEDURES

-Plasma for storage 2 X
+HIV testing 2 X

-HIV testing using stored samples 3 X
+Plasma storage 3 X

-HIV viral load testing using stored plasma ^{2,4} X

-HIV resistance testing using stored samples 5 X

-Other testing using stored samples 6 X